Parent-led · Nonpartisan

-We fight for two things: parks families can actually use, and homes they can afford to own.
+We fight for two things: parks your kids can actually use, and homes they can afford to own.
 No party politics.
 Just parents who want SLC to work for their kids.

 In 2024, Salt Lake City closed four elementary schools.
 Not because of budget cuts.
 Because the kids weren't there.
 Families are leaving the urban core, and the city has no organized voice fighting to keep them.